stipptracie/MINTmarketPlace/ProjectProposal.md

 What new technology should we include:
 Upload feature interact - IPFS
 Implement reward for minting
-Make auction for NFT, then give winner ICO
+Make auction for NFT if time allows, then give winner ICO

 Rough Breakdown of Tasks: